fractalfox01/group_fillit/README.md

 xlogin$
 ylogin$</pre>
 • You must submit a file called author containing your username followed by a ’\n’ at the root of your repository:
-• Your project cannot leaks.
+• Your project cannot contain leaks.
 </p>
 <p>
 <h2>Program entry - </h2>